A Geometric Description of Feasible Singular Values in the Tensor Train Format: Honeycombs and hives

-which means that $h$ is an (literal) overlay of two smaller honeycombs.
-Vice versa, if a honeycomb is an overlay of two smaller ones, then it yields two separate eigenvalue relations, however the splitting does not necessarily correspond to a triplet in $T_{r,n}$ \cite{KnTa01_Hon}.\\\\ Without restrictions to the boundary, $\sim_c$ underlies an $S_3$ symmetry.
-Since we require all three matrices to be positive semi-definite, the symmetry is reduced again to $S_2$.
-The boundary value $\nu$ hence takes a particular role towards $\lambda$ and $\mu$.
+which means that $h$ is a literal overlay of two smaller honeycombs.
+Vice versa, if a honeycomb is an overlay of two smaller ones, then it yields two separate eigenvalue relations, however the splitting does not necessarily correspond to a triplet in $T_{r,n}$ \cite{KnTa01_Hon}.

-\begin{definition}[Nonnegative honeycomb] We define a nonnegative honeycomb as a honeycomb with boundary values $\lambda(h), \mu(h) \geq 0$ and $\nu(h) \leq 0$. \end{definition}